poliva/nbimg/README.md

 **Binary Downloads:**

-See the [download page](https://github.com/poliva/nbimg/downloads) for a precompiled windows version.
+See the [download page](https://github.com/poliva/nbimg/downloads) for a precompiled Windows, MacOS and Linux versions.